 As you spend more time focused on what you can control, you will notice your Circle of Influence starting to grow.
 As your influence grows larger, other people will begin to see you as an effective person and will voluntarily increase your power.
-You create a powerful feedback loop where every stage of improvement begets more opportunity for you to grow your influence.
+You create a powerful feedback loop where every stage of improvement begets more opportunities for you to grow your influence.

 Focus on improving your health, and you will have more energy to improve other areas of your life.
 Focus on improving your relationships, and you will soon find yourself surrounded by other motivated individuals willing to help you grow.
 Focus on building your knowledge and skills, and you will notice more opportunities to advance your career.

 The irony is that by carefully avoiding the irrelevant distractions in your life, you will eventually gain influence over many of them.
-The state of the economy is not much of a concern for someone who is a valuable employee with a sought-after skill set and reliable network.
+The state of the economy is not much of a concern for a valuable employee with a sought-after skill set and reliable network.
 The political landscape is no longer much of a concern for someone who can provide a comfortable life for their family.

 What were once things you spent time worrying about is no longer a concern.
 Or perhaps, now under your full control.